agilitehub/cheat-sheets/cheat-sheets/azure-kubernetes-setup.md

 ## Once Off Setups

-This section focuses on once-off setups.
-Please note that some of these are `(Optional)`.
+This section focuses on once-off setups to get the Kubernetes environment up and running

 ### Login to Azure